dougwyu/ArcDyn/README.md

 # ArcDyn

 This version is the first draft version of the code for publication.
 This version of the code resulted from re-running the entire ArcDyn pipeline from the beginning (i.e. from the original sequence files received from sequencing centre).
+The scripts here represent Step 4 in Box 1 of the ArcDyn methods paper.

 - downloading and concatenating the fastq files for each sample